Mike-Gao/occt/samples/qt/OCCTOverview/ReadMe.md

  > run.sh
  ~~~~

-4. How to use the Overview application:
+4. How to use the OCCTOverview application:
 ---------------------------------

 * To select a samples categogy use the *Category* menu.